Osteopathic medicine in the United States: In primary care

 Osteopathic physicians have historically entered primary care fields at a higher rate than their MD counterparts.
-Some osteopathic organizations make claims to a greater emphasis on the importance of primary care within osteopathic medicine.
+Some osteopathic organizations claim they emphasize the importance of primary care within osteopathic medicine more strongly.
 However, the proportion of osteopathic students choosing primary care fields, like that of their MD peers, is declining.
 Currently, only one in five osteopathic medical students enters a family medicine residency (the largest primary care field).
 In 2004, only 32% of osteopathic seniors planned careers in any primary care field; this percentage was down from a peak in 1996 of more than 50%.